 I understand my community has never met someone like me.

-With the support of allies, Americans and Thais included, I will continue to take a stand by keeping an open mind and heart and myself as an open book.
+With the support of allies, Americans and Thais included, I will continue to carry an open mind and heart and myself as an open book.

 Because personally… I do not want to blend in, and I would trade the perk of paying Thai price for a tuk-tuk (three-wheeled taxi) to be seen any day.